mendax1234/mendax1234_mkdocs/docs/blog/posts/overflow.md

 #### Reasons behind

-1. __Why do we need to check whether the sign bit of the two operands are thesame?__
+1. __Why do we need to check whether the sign bit of the two operands are the same?__

 	Since if the sign bit of the two operands are different, the result will always be in the range of the two operands, which means the result will